SHAPER: Can You Hear the Shape of a Jet?: Conclusions and Outlook

 We showcased how to define \emph{arbitrary} shape observables, which can be specified solely by parameterizing the manifold of shapes one wants to fit to.
 Importantly, we can extract both the ``shapiness'' value (how much the event looks like the shape) and the ``shape parameters'' (which shape is the best fit).
 This is a very intuitive picture -- if one wants to ask how ``ellipsy'' a jet is, for example, all one needs to do is parameterize the space of ellipses to define the ellipsiness observable.
 The \Shaper framework makes it easy to build new shape observables and evaluate them on events.
 It leverages the Sinkhorn approximation of the Wasserstein metric to enable fast, parallelizable, and differentiable $\epsilon$-approximations of shape observables.

 With the \Shaper framework in place, the natural question arises: \emph{Which shapes should we study?} We introduced a few examples of shapes motivated by jet substructure, including rings, disks, and ellipses.
 Using the \Shaper prescription, it is easy to modify these shapes to probe additional jet structures, by including $\delta$-functions to capture collinear radiation or uniform backgrounds to capture pileup.
 Our empirical studies showed how these custom observables might serve as an effective and simple pileup mitigation strategy in the study of top jets, where the amount of pileup does not need to be assumed beforehand.
 Many further analyses are possible: for example, in heavy quark decays, collinear bremsstrahlung is suppressed (the so-called ``dead-cone effect''~\cite{Dokshitzer:1991fc, Dokshitzer:1991fd, PhysRevLett.69.3025}), leading to ring-like or annulus-like, rather than point-like, jets.
+Moreover, the ability to take derivatives with respect to entire events could allow one to compute observable sensitivities, such as pileup sensitivity~\cite{Soyez:2012hv}.
 The list of observables we have provided is certainly non-exhaustive, and we hope that the \Shaper framework can be used by the community to explore a wide range of brand new observables.

 While \Shaper can be used to analyze \emph{any} shape observable, and thus has broad generality, it is not necessarily the fastest way to compute or approximate any \emph{specific} observable.
 For example, much faster, exact algorithms for computing $N$-jettiness and related observables are available in the \FastJet~\cite{Cacciari:2011ma} package, which make use of the fact that the double optimization in \Eq{shape_observable} can be simplified.
 Most of the new observables we have defined appear to be irreducible, though, making their analysis and theoretical treatment complicated.
 In principle, this class of observables is perturbatively calculable in QCD, at least numerically.
 We anticipate that these generalized shapes might provide a useful groundwork for further theoretical studies of QCD distributions.